GreenDelta/epd-editor/README.md

 have no compile errors and you should be able to open the `app.product` file and launch the application (click on `Launch an Eclipse application`).

+#### Labels and translations
+Labels and translations are externalized in the `src/app/messages*.properties` files.
+The keys in these files map to a static field in the class `app.M` which are then used in the Java code.
+It is recommended to use [JLokalize](http://jlokalize.sourceforge.net) to edit the `messages*.properties` files.
+Labels that are not externalized yet start with a hash mark `#`.
+Thus, searching the Java source code for `"#` should give a list of strings that need to be externalized (if there are any).
+The script `scripts/make_messages_fields.py` generates the list of fields for the class `app.M` from the `messages.properties` file.

 ## License
 Unless stated otherwise, all source code of the openLCA project is licensed under the [Mozilla Public License, v.
 2.0](http://mozilla.org/MPL/2.0/).
 Please